eveliinahampus/ibm-datascience/README.md

 ### Data Collection
 The data was collected using Python libraries such as `requests`, `NumPy`, `Pandas`, and `datetime`.
 - Data was fetched via **API requests**, with results returned in JSON format.
 - Key parameters like the rocket booster name, payload mass, orbit type, launch pad location, outcome, landing type, and flight numbers were filtered and stored for analysis.

-Additionally:
 - Web scraping was employed to gather data from the **Wikipedia page for Falcon 9 and Falcon Heavy launches**.
 Using Python, this involved:
   - Performing `GET` requests.
   - Creating BeautifulSoup objects to parse HTML.
   - Extracting table headers and constructing dictionaries.
   - Filling the data into a structured DataFrame.

 An **external CSV file** was also used.
 This data was imported into a database, where **SQL queries** (with `SQLAlchemy`) and Python were utilised for further processing.

 ### Data Wrangling
 - Filtering data and replacing `NaN` values using the mean method.